Chasing the Speed of Light: Low-Latency Planetary-Scale Adaptive Byzantine Consensus: Evaluation

 \subsubsection{\ourProtocol{} Acceleration}

 For a better exposition, we group the $21$ clients' results by the continent they are located in, reporting only their regional averages (see Figure~\ref{fig:eval:aws21}).
-We observe that \ourProtocol{} significantly accelerates consensus, leading to a speedup of $3.57\times$ faster decisions (see Figure~\ref{fig:aws21-consensus-latency-B}).
-This result also surpasses the speedup of $2.29\times$, achievable if the speed of the links employed by \bftsmart{} approximated the speed of light.\footnote{Assuming all links transmit at the speed of $0.67c$ \cite{cangialosi2015ting,kohls2022verloc}.} Second, accelerating consensus decisions also leads to faster request latencies observed by clients worldwide (see Figure~\ref{fig:kollaps-aws-latencies}).
-Averaged over all client regions, \ourProtocol{} leads to a speedup of $1.87\times$ over \bftsmart{} for clients' observed end-to-end request latencies with finalization (AWARE leads to $1.33\times$ only).
+First, we observe that \ourProtocol{} significantly accelerates consensus, leading to a speedup of $3.57\times$ for reaching decisions\footnote{To put these results in perspective, the \ourProtocol{} latency (100ms) is more than $4\times$ faster than the results reported for a recent optimistic protocol in a similar network (see Table 1 in \cite{boltdumbo} and Figure 4 in \cite{babel2024mysticeti}).} (Figure~\ref{fig:aws21-consensus-latency-B}).
+This result also surpasses the speedup of $2.29\times$, achievable if the speed of the links employed by \bftsmart/PBFT approaches the speed of light.\footnote{Which is impossible: in practice, it is accepted that the maximum speed internet links can reach is $0.67c$ \cite{cangialosi2015ting,kohls2022verloc}.} Second, accelerating consensus decisions also leads to faster request latencies observed by clients worldwide (Figure~\ref{fig:kollaps-aws-latencies}).
+Averaged over all client regions, \ourProtocol{} leads to a speedup of $1.87\times$ over \bftsmart{} for clients' observed end-to-end request latencies with \textit{Final} consistency (\aware{} with the same resilience leads to $1.33\times$ only).

-Our results also show that even higher speedups can be achieved by employing the incremental consistency levels of \ourProtocol{}'s correctables.
-The \textit{strong} consistency level, which guarantees linearizability if $f < t_\mathit{fast}$, achieves a speedup of $2.38\times$, while the speculative levels \textit{weak} and \textit{first} achieve speedups of $2.76\times$ and $2.90\times$, respectively (results are averaged over all regions).
+Our results also show that even higher speedups can be achieved by employing the incremental consistency levels of \ourProtocol{}' correctables.
+The \emph{Strong} consistency level, which guarantees linearizability if $f < t_\mathit{fast}$, achieves a speedup of $2.38\times$, while the speculative levels \emph{Weak} and \emph{First} achieve speedups of $2.76\times$ and $2.90\times$, respectively (results are averaged over all regions).